 In case of a fire, pull the fire alarm, leave the residence halls by the nearest available exit, and call 911.
-Residents should then assemble in front of their residence halls where Prefects will take roll.
-Students should not return to the residence halls until they are instructed to do so by an officer of the Fire Department or a college official.
+Then residents should assemble in front of their residence halls where prefects will take roll.
+Students should not return to the residence halls until they are instructed to do so by a prefect, or by a college official.